SUNY College at Geneseo

 (2) Students will demonstrate knowledge of human cultural origins through the writing of the objective/ essay exams.

-(3) Students will demonstrate their comprehension of major issues and trends in Old World Prehistory through the writing of a book review of Diamond’s Guns Germs and Steel: The Fates of Human Societies.
+(3) Students will demonstrate their comprehension of major issues and trends in Old World Prehistory through the writing of an essay on chapters in Diamond’s Guns Germs and Steel: The Fates of Human Societies.

 (4) Students will demonstrate knowledge of early civilizations and their ability to communicate research findings to a group by developing and presenting posters to the class through display of their work.